JurajLieskovsky/OptimalControl/src/EoM.md

-# State-space representation of mechanical systems
+# State-Space Representation of Mechanical Systems

 ## Equations of Motion
 Let us consider *manipulator equations* in the form